LennaHammer/English/EVP/out/words_adjective.md

 ## 486. front ## adjective [always before noun]
 /frʌnt/
 [B1]in or at the front of something
-- the front door/garden
+- the front `door/garden`
-- the front page of the newspaper
+- the front `page` of the newspaper
-- One of his front teeth is missing.
+- One of his front `teeth` is missing.
-- I'd like two seats in the front row.
+- I'd like two seats in the front `row`.

 ## 487. frozen ## adjective
 /ˈfroʊ.zən/ FOOD